ybarnatan/arg-football/LPF_arg.md

 ## 2.- Number of goals per match (observed vs. expected)

-The plot below shows the proportion of matches where goals were scored by the home and the away team (observed, bars), while also showing the estimated by the corresponding Poisson distributions using thee average goals as before (estimated, lines).
+The plot below shows the proportion of matches where goals were scored by the home or the away team (observed, bars), while also showing the estimated by the corresponding Poisson distributions using the average goals mentioned before (estimated, lines).

 - From the observed distributions, the away team seem to have a much higher proportion of matches without scoring any goals, and that number is greater than for the home team.
-- For scoring one goal, the proportion is similar, while the trend shows a much higher proportion of matches where the home team scored 2 to 5 goals in comparison with the away team.
+- When scoring one goal, the proportion is similar, while the trend shows a much higher proportion of matches where the home team scored 2 to 5 goals in comparison with the away team.
 - The fitted model does not seem to deviate greatly from the actual seen numbers.